PKMLab/byutner-smith-oplsaa/README.md

 Also, after generating the topology file with `x2top`, change the function type in the `[dihedrals]` section to `9` for PVDF and `3` for CNT.

 # Utilities
-The shell (bash) scripts.
+The [scripts](./scripts).
 You will find what they do and how to use them within them - as comments.